braze-inc/braze-docs/_docs/_hidden/wip_partnerships/antavo/partner.md

 ## Triggers

 In addition to configuring field mapping, the integration provides further capabilities through features built into Antavo’s [Workflows](/wiki/spaces/AUM/pages/581402629) tool.
-All the Braze custom attribute [data types](https://www.braze.com/docs/user_guide/data_and_analytics/custom_data/custom_attributes/#custom-attribute-storage) can be synchronized through workflows as well.
+All the Braze custom attribute [data types](https://www.braze.com/docs/user_guide/data_and_analytics/custom_data/custom_attributes/#custom-attribute-storage) and custom event property [data types](https://www.braze.com/docs/user_guide/data_and_analytics/custom_data/custom_events#expected-format) can be synchronized through workflows as well.

 - **Synchronizing loyalty data occasionally**
   Use this option if the data is not stored in loyalty fields in Antavo or if the data is not added to the list of mapped fields.
 The synchronization of requested data is triggered when the configured workflow criteria are met.